Gujarat Titans: Team rivalries

+Rajasthan Royals

+Rajasthan Royals (also known as RR), are the main rivals of GT.
+They faced off in the 2022 finals, the first season GT was introduced in the IPL, where GT beat them in the finals to win their first championship.
+Although GT has had the upper hand with matches against RR for the most part, every season when these teams face off there is nervousness and rivalry between fans.
+The rivalry has been further accelerated as former RR players went to play for GT such as Rahul Tewatia, Prasidh Krishna, David Miller, and most importantly Jos Buttler.

+Mumbai Indians

-Mumbai Indians (also known as MI), are the main rivals of GT.
+Mumbai Indians (also known as MI), are another rival team of GT.
 This is a relatively new rivalry, but they have clashed in 8 games so far.
 Out of these 8 games, GT have won 5 and MI have won 3 times.
 MI won the first match in 2022, but GT beat them 5 times after that, with a win for MI in between.
 GT and MI's main clashes were in 2023 and 2025.
 In 2023, MI won the Eliminator against Lucknow Super Giants, and GT lost the first qualifier against Chennai Super Kings, which meant they had to face off against MI in the second qualifier.
 The match was in Ahmedabad, Gujarat, so GT had a home court advantage and won by 62 runs.
 In 2025, The two teams faced off in the Eliminator, and the match was in Punjab, so no one had a home court advantage.
 GT had defeated MI in every game since the second qualifier in 2023, but MI won by 20 runs, and advanced to the second qualifier.
 That means MI have won the most recent match.